mdjahidhasan009/JavaScript-Note/function_method/readme.md

 }
 ```

-The main difference between function declarations and class declarations is that function declarations are hoisted,
+The main difference between function declarations and class declarations is that **function declarations are hoisted,
-while class declarations are not.
+while class declarations are not**.
 This means you can call a function before it is defined in the code, but you cannot
 instantiate a class before it is declared.

 ```js